What Is the AIP Diet? A Complete Guide to the Autoimmune Protocol Diet

 • Whole foods such as vegetables and fruit (excluding nightshades)

-• Fermented foods like sauerkraut and coconut yoghurt
+• Fermented foods (e.g., sauerkraut, coconut yoghurt)

 Benefits and Research on the AIP Diet